PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 ## Search and run (or modify) a previous command

 Hold down `[Ctrl]` and press `[r]` to invoke "reverse-i-search."
-Type a letter like 'p' and you will get a match for the most recent command in your history that starts with 'p'.
-Keep typing the previous command to narrow your search.
+Then type a letter like 'p' and you will get a match for the most recent command in your history that contains 'p'.
+Keep typing to narrow your search.
 When you find the desired command, press `[Enter]` to execute.
+Or hit one of the side arrow keys to modify the command before running it.

 ## A general note on text editors